symfony/symfony-docs/routing.rst

 .. sidebar:: Routing in Other Formats

     The ``@Route`` above each method is called an *annotation*.
-If you'd rather configure your routes in Yaml, XML or PHP, that's no problem!
+If you'd rather configure your routes in YAML, XML or PHP, that's no problem!

     In these formats, the ``_controller`` "defaults" value is a special key that tells Symfony which controller should be executed when a URL matches this route.